Is the problem with the grading system, or the emphasis we put on it?

 This goes somewhat against the theories we have known.
 In school, we are constantly asked about our goals.
 Graduating, getting a certain GPA, making Dean’s List or Honor Roll, getting a job.
 This has been the point of school for me for about 15 years now.
 We assume that the emphasis on learning the material is implied, but it seems to me that for most students there is no emphasis on the learning.
 We have one eye on graduating, passing or getting a 4.0 and only one eye on learning.

-In high school I had a conversation with someone who I knew was not putting in any effort in any classes.
-I was annoyed and confused as to why this student would do this to themself.
-When I asked, I was honestly shocked by the insight.
+In high school I had a conversation with someone who I knew was not putting in much effort in any classes.
+I could not understand why this student would do this to himself.
+When I asked, I was shocked by the insight.
 This student told me, “If I work really hard and start getting good grades, then people will expect that of me.
 If I just skate by, I can still learn what I need to, but won’t have the added pressure of living up to any previous expectations I’ve set for myself.”
 Five years later, I still wonder if this student understood the school system better than I did.
 If this is the system we have created, then we are not encouraging students to be their best.

 As a student constantly under pressure to succeed, I can say that the grading system is not as flawed as we have made it out to be.
 While there are teachers who have had success with eliminating grades, I don’t believe that it is necessary.
 However, if the educational system can de-emphasize the need for students to maintain a 4.0 then we may be able to raise a new generation of students.